Arteezy573/SupportPilotAgent/README.md

 If you don't have a configuration file, the application will prompt you interactively for:
 - Azure OpenAI Endpoint (e.g., `https://your-resource.openai.azure.com/`)
-- Azure OpenAI API Key
+- Azure OpenAI API Key (if Azure Identity authentication fails)
 - Deployment Name (default: `gpt-4`)

 The application will offer to save these settings to `appsettings.json` for future use.

+**Authentication Flow**:
+1. Application first attempts Azure Identity authentication (no API key required)
+2. If Azure Identity fails, falls back to interactive prompt for API key
+3. Supports Azure CLI login, Managed Identity, and Service Principal authentication

 **Note**: The `appsettings.json` file is excluded from version control to protect your API keys.